vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * XP and Scrum teams regularly reflect on what is working, what is not working, and what a team can do to iterate on the process.

 The fundamental difference between Scrum and XP is that Scrum is based on project structure, whereas XP is based on delivery practices and project structure.
-- Scrum is a reaction to inefficient, poisonous projects, where teams are instructed how to do their jobs by inexperienced outsiders, who often have no real "skin in the game" regarding the outcomes.
-Scrum defines a set of rules that say "the delivery team decides _how they deliver_, while the business team decides _what is delivered_."
+- Scrum is a reaction to inefficient, poisonous projects, where teams are instructed how to do their jobs by inexperienced outsiders, who often have no real *skin in the game* regarding the outcomes.
+Scrum defines a set of rules that say the delivery team decides _how they deliver_, while the business team decides _what is delivered_.
 Both groups are responsible for the outcomes.
 If you're not in either group, or are not impacted by the outcomes then you don't get a say.
 If you're a member of one group, you do not instruct the other group on how to do their job.
 Although, you can, and should collaborate.

-  That's Scrum, a protective "bubble" for projects to work within.
+  That's Scrum, a protective *bubble* for projects to work within.

 - Scrum teams practice sprint commits.
 At the outset of a sprint, the developers decide on a certain amount of work that they'll "commit" to completing in a sprint.[ SAFe](https://en.wikipedia.org/wiki/Scaled_agile_framework) has a [similar commitment model](https://www.scaledagileframework.com/pi-objectives/).
 There are pros and cons to this.
 There is a lot of positive energy and motivation that comes from a shared team goal like the sprint commit, and high-functioning Scrum teams do a lot to harness and leverage that positive energy.
 Furthermore, a high-functioning Scrum team always discusses renegotiating a sprint's scope during the sprint with the product manager, if they discover something to adjust mid-sprint.

-  Of course, not all Scrum teams are "high-functioning" (nor are all XP teams!).
+  Of course, not all Scrum teams are high-functioning (nor are all XP teams!).
 With a sprint commit, the product manager might tell the powers-that-be that a certain scope of work is **_definitely_** going to be done by a certain date.
 Fixing time and scope in this way can have a very negative effect on the code and the team.
-If the team starts to slip, they might be under pressure to "get things done", which often ends in sacrificing code quality and taking on technical debt.
+If the team starts to slip, they might be under pressure to finish on time, which often ends in sacrificing code quality and taking on technical debt.
 It's also not uncommon in organizations that practice firm sprint commits to see engineers pad their estimates, eroding trust between different roles and parts of the organization.
-Even worse, this sometimes results in management putting even more pressure on the team because they know that engineers padded the estimate and can probably do a few more things.
+Even worse, this sometimes results in management putting even more pressure on the team because they know that the engineers padded their estimates and can probably do a few more things.

 - Iterations in Scrum are called sprints.
 The time-box for a sprint is one month or less, during which a done, usable, potentially releasable product increment is created by the end of the sprint.
 - Scrum doesn't prescribe to any specific engineering practices.
 Instead, Scrum gives a team complete freedom to use any engineering practices during a Sprint, and to change them from sprint to sprint, through continuous improvement (e.g., retrospectives).
--  XP is also a reaction to inefficient projects and product delivery and has a "bubble" set up around the product teams and rules about who manages the work.
+-  XP is also a reaction to inefficient projects and product delivery and has a bubble set up around the product teams and rules about who manages the work.
 The difference is XP came from software engineers who were frustrated with how poorly software was written and maintained, and how hard it was to change software in reaction to the needs of the business.
 Thus, XP suggested engineering practices within the project bubble, such as pair programming, test driven development, and refactoring.
 -  XP teams also vary their practices week to week through continuous improvement (e.g. Retrospectives...
 Sounds familiar, right?).
 However, there are some core practices that XP teams always apply, such as TDD and pair programming.
 - XP teams always have a done, usable, potentially releasable product for every single story.
 Even the single commits to the primary branch should result in a working, usable, releasable product.
 For an interesting perspective on sprints, read Ron Jeffries' article [Hills to Die On: Sprints](https://ronjeffries.com/articles/018-01ff/ds-hill-sprints/)
 - XP teams do not have sprints defined by Scrum and time-spans are referred to as iterations.
 At the start of a week, a team will [review what's currently in the backlog and icebox](/practices/ipm), estimate with points (not time), all stories that are worthy of estimation at that time, and prioritize the next most important things to work on.
 Throughout the week, the team will work on stories and deliver them to production.
 It's important to note that at any time, the team may adjust the prioritized list in the backlog, or slot in, estimate, and prioritize all new stories.
 This is because they believe that the best software is built through learning and they know that by **_embracing change_**, they can build better software.
 This means the team is always ready and willing to change priorities based on what they are learning as they put working software in the hands of users.